 When a hydrogen molecule is formed a covalent bond forms between the 2 hydrogen atoms by the head-on overlap of two 1s-orbitals.
 This resulted in the formation of a sigma bond.
 However sigma bonds can also form when orbitals other than s-orbitals overlap.
 P-orbitals can also overlap in a head-on manner to form sigma bonds.
 Recall that there are 3 p-orbitals; px, py and pz with each orbital arranged along each of the x, y and z-axes as shown below:

 Fluorine has an atomic number of 9 and an electronic configuration of 1s22s22p5 or 1s22s22p2z 2py22px1.
-There are 5 electrons in the outer valency 2p electron sub-level, so fluorine is able to make one covalent bond in order to complete its outer sub-level and end up with the noble gas 2p6 electron configuration.
-Fluorine gas (F2) like hydrogen consists of a diatomic molecule with a single covalent bond between the fluorine atoms.
+There are 5 electrons in the outer valency 2p electron sub-level, so fluorine is able to make one covalent bond in order to fill its outer sub-level and end up with the noble gas 2p6 electron configuration.
+Fluorine gas (F2) like hydrogen gas consists of a diatomic molecule with a single covalent bond between the fluorine atoms.
 To completely fill the outer 2p sub-level each fluorine atom will form a covalent bond by a head-on overlap using the p-orbital which contains the 1 unpaired electron; that is it will form a covalent sigma bond by overlapping these two p-orbitals.
-This is shown below:
+This is shown in the image below:

 A possible way in which p-orbitals which contain only one electron could overlap and form sigma and pi covalent bonds is shown below.